StephanWels/dev-portfolio/README.md

 #### Challenge
 Reverse engineer the legacy database model with decades of history and prepare and develop a migration strategy to the new schema.
 #### Role
-Full-Stack developer
+Fullstack developer
 #### Responsibilities
-* development of a UI to visualize and analyze the data to be migrated
+* Development of a UI to visualize and analyze the data to be migrated
-* analysis and documentation of the old schemas data structures and specifics
+* Analysis and documentation of the old schemas data structures and specifics
-* iterative development of the actual migration logic in close connection with the product department
+* Iterative development of the actual migration logic in close connection with the product department
-* performance optimization of the actual migration process to enable large scale migration runs
+* Performance optimization of the actual migration process to enable large scale migration runs
-* building up and spreading knowledge on Kubernetes inside the team and the organization
+* Building up and spreading knowledge on Kubernetes inside the team and the organization

 #### Tech Stack
 ##### Backend